Why People Regain Weight After Stopping GLP-1s — And How to Prevent It

 The Bottom Line

 The difference between a prescription and a protocol is everything.
 A prescription gives you a medication.
-A protocol gives you a foundation — one built on evidence, personalized to your body, and designed to last whether you stay on the medication or eventually step away from it.
+A protocol gives you a foundation — built on evidence, personalized to your body, and designed to last whether you stay on the medication or eventually step away from it.